cpplibv/libv/LIBV-TODO.md

 	libv.ui: add a glr::remote& to UI to simplify app::frame
 	libv.ui: idea: For UI 2D picker use the mouse wheel with indication beside the cursor to select underlying components

-layout
-	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits (in string_2D)

 cleanup
 	libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target (2D)
 	libv.ui: cleanup context_ui redundant codes